-FOR STUDENTS 15-17 YEARS OLD IMPORTANT INFORMATION FOR PARENTS
+IMPORTANT INFORMATION FOR PARENTS

 Dear Parents: The following information is provided to assist you in determining if the ANA's Summer Seminar would be a suitable program for your son or daughter.
 Summer Seminar is an adult-level conference in an open-campus college setting.
 If this is the first time your child is attending Summer Seminar, we encourage you to accompany your child.
+In fact, a parent or legal guardian must accompany children under the age of 15 in order to participate in Summer Seminar.

-COUNSELOR SUPERVISION/YN DORM (AGES 15-17): The YN dorm has a counselor/front desk attendant on duty around the clock.
+COUNSELOR SUPERVISION/YN DORM (AGES 13-17): The YN dorm has a counselor/front desk attendant on duty around the clock.
 YNs must check-in/out with the attendant on duty every time they arrive or depart from the dorm.
 Additional counselors are on duty before and after class, and in the cafeteria during meals.